 We present you the ‘Repeater‘ EP from KING BUFFALO in the Bandcamp embed for your streaming pleasure.
-The link [HERE] will take you to it, but I am not sure of its availability, as it was released solely on vinyl and digitally, the LP limited to 250 units, but you can check and see for yourself.
+The link to the Bandcamp page will take you to it, but I am not sure of its availability, as it was released solely on vinyl and digitally, the LP is limited to 250 units, but you can check and see for yourself.

 Mar 29- Seattle, WA @ Neumos

 Mar 31- Boise, ID @ Neurolux